Battle of Kelja: December 26

 Throughout the day, the Soviets tried to send reinforcements across the ice, most of which were repulsed by Finnish artillery.
 Two more counter-attacks against the dug-in Soviet positions failed, as the situation became more serious.
 The Finnish command decided an immediate and decisive attack was needed to defuse the situation.
 Early in the morning on December 26, the attack began as a company of Finns advanced towards the Soviets.
 Without artillery, the mortars they were promised and under heavy fire, they were forced to retreat.

 Another attack, this time with two companies, began later that day.
 The attack made some gains early on, but after using most of their ammunition and coming under a heavy artillery bombardment, they were forced to withdraw.
 The rest of the battalion was ordered to hold their positions and stop reinforcements from crossing the ice.

-Throughout the night, the Soviet 4th division made repeated attempts to reinforce their positions on the shore, but because of the clear moonlight, all were repulsed by Finnish artillery.
-Nearly a regiment took part in these attacks, which were disastrous.
-Finnish observers reported “...the ice is littered with piles of bodies...”.
+According to Chew, "For three days, these costly advances across the half-mile stretch of ice continued.
+Elements up to company size temporarily gained the northern shore - one unit even reached the Finnish artillery positions near Kelja - but the main attacking forces were stopped or destroyed on the Lake, which was littered with hundreds of bodies."